Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 The left hand side window displays the mapping of imported column identifiers with the predefined data types.
 The initial mapping is performed automatically upon selection of file and identification of the format, but can be overridden by adjusting the controls.

+For the molecule mapping an excel column can be selected.
+Alternatively the user can select from a a dropdown menu of the available molecules from the project or even specify a not yet existing molecule manually.

 ## The NaN indicator